 - Open House Information Sessions (Register here)

-The Elevate Fellows application consists of four parts and should take approximately 2 hours to complete.
+The Elevate Fellows application consists of four parts (outlined below).
+Once you have completed all four required parts of the application, go to tltc.umd.edu/elevate-apply to submit your materials.
 More information can be found in the application announcement.
-Applications for the 2019 cohort are now closed.

 Part I: Course Information, Goals, and Personal Statement

 Part I should be typed and limited to two pages, and should include the following:

 Course Information: Identify one undergraduate course that you regularly teach and would like to redesign.
 Include the following information about your course:

 Course type (GenEd, prerequisite, major requirement)

 Current enrollment(s) (by semester, per section, and number of sections)